Animé &

 It is perhaps fair to say that there are some great non-Ghibli films out there (Ghost In The Shell being a good example), however it is perhaps also fair to say that the majority of the Ghibli films are masterpieces.

 You see, there are a number of films with a story and a message and lots of detail and action.
 I would put Akira into this arbitrary category.
 However once Akira has finished, it has finished.
 You and your friends might order pizza after the film and talk about it, but that may be it.
-Try giving such light treatment to the haunting Grave of the Fireflies.
-Even more fantastical material such as the OSCAR® winning Spirited Away is likely to linger in your mind for a considerable time.
+Try giving such light treatment to the haunting Graveyard of Fireflies.
+Even more fantastical material such as the OSCAR® winning Spirited Away (frequently translated internationally as "the journey of Chihiro") is likely to linger in your mind for a considerable time.

 While Nausicaä is not strictly a Ghibli film, it was following Nausicaä that the studio was founded.
 Since then, they have been the driving force behind such films as: